Is it possible to limit the products visible within the answer workspace?

 By clicking the button shown below within the editor, this limits products and categories displayed on the Products and Categories relationship item.
 They're limited to those that have administration visibility only on the interfaces to which the staff member’s profile has access, instead of all interfaces of the site.
 Note that this option does not modify the expected behavior described at the beginning of this answer.
 It will make it easier for you if you want to reach the circumstances described in #1 above, by eliminating the product's visibility of the interfaces where the profile does not have access.

-For additional information on this and other options, refer to the 'Options properties' section in online documentation for the version your site is currently running.
+For additional information on this and other options, refer to the 'Options properties' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.